eudoxia0/crane/docs/manual.md

 Crane uses the metaobject protocol to bind SQL tables and CLOS objects through a `TABLE-CLASS` metaclass.
-Table classes can be defined simply through the `deftable` macro:
+Table classes can be defined simply through the `deftable` macro, the syntax being:

 ```lisp
 (deftable <name> (<superclass>*)
   <field-or-option>*)
 ```

-Compare the following code to the previous example:
+For example:

 ```lisp
 (deftable enemy ()